 I'll also probably grow vegetables and brew beer.

-In that same vein, if you believe force-free positive reinforcement is the most effective philosophy of dog training and/or you are familiar with the methods and philosophies of folks like Victoria Stillwell and Patricia McConnell.
+- You believe force-free positive reinforcement is the most effective philosophy of dog training and/or you are familiar with the methods and philosophies of folks like Victoria Stilwell and Patricia McConnell.

 Please do not message me if you don't know what language is spoken in England.
 I never thought I would have to make that a caveat.
 If you want to know why I had to make that a caveat, just ask.